Valis64/OrderTracker/README.md

 the right of the main interface.
 This frame displays `manage.html` from the YBS site using the `tkinterweb` widget so you can monitor the page directly within the application.
 The browser is loaded using the application's authenticated session so it remains logged in.
+The application now keeps this session alive between updates so you no longer get redirected back to the login page.
 The scraper always pulls data from `manage.html`, never from the login page.